minexew/v6z80p/Alternative_Configs/Alessandro/Cycle_Exact_Spectrum Emulator/V6Z80+ V1.1/Z80p48K 1.0.0/README_1.0.0.txt

 binary core distribution root directory) a JPG image ("spectrum_keyboard.jpg") of a real ZX Spectrum 48K "rubby" keyboard.
 All the original keys are mapped to the corresponding PS/2 key;
 "CAPS SHIFT" is mapped on the PS/2 "LEFT SHIFT", "SYMBOL SHIFT" is mapped on "RIGHT SHIFT".

+From version 1.0.0 some PS/2 keys are mapped to ZX Spectrum keys combo; the handled combo are:

+- Backspace -> CAPS + 0
+- Cursors -> CAPS + 5,6,7,8
+- "," -> CAPS + n
+- "." -> CAPS + m

 - Scanline effect
 -----------------